White House nominates Wilson, Phillips to FTC

 The agency is reviewing a number of big mergers in industries where there are already few players.

-One is a deal to merge industrial gases companies Praxair Inc (PX.N) and Linde AG (LING.DE).
-It will also decide whether lens maker Essilor International SA (ESSI.PA) will be allowed to merge with dominant frame-maker Luxottica Group SpA (LUX.MI).
+One is a deal to merge industrial gases companies Praxair Inc and Linde AG.
+It will also decide whether lens maker Essilor International SA will be allowed to merge with dominant frame-maker Luxottica Group SpA.

+It had been expected that Phillips would be nominated in October.
+The decision not to nominate him came about the same time that Cornyn vociferously battled the administration for more aid for Texas after Hurricane Harvey and put a hold on the nomination of Russell Vought to be Mick Mulvaney’s right hand man at the Office of Management and Budget.

+Cornyn said in a statement that Phillips was dedicated and “will be a big asset to the commission.”

-Reporting by Diane Bartz; Editing by Chizu Nomiyama and Jonathan Oatis
+Reporting by Diane Bartz; Editing by Chizu Nomiyama, Jonathan Oatis and Daniel Wallis